nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 *Note: All commands above are not case sensitive.*

 #### 4.5.4.
 Edit Performance List
 Edit the list of students' result under a certain event.
+You are allowed to edit either student's name or result.

 This is a step by step command and you may follow the instructions given by the console.
-During the process, you can choose to edit either student's name or result.

 Format: `performance edit`